Analysts Estimate New Residential Investment (NRZ) to Report a Decline in Earnings: What to Look Out for

-New Residential Investment (NRZ) is expected to deliver a year-over-year decline in earnings on lower revenues when i t report s results for the quarter ended June 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects New Residential Investment (NRZ) to deliver a year-over-year decline in earnings on lower revenues when i t report s results for the quarter ended June 2019.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.